mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 Different areas of contradictions between different elements in activity systems emerged in journal notes and retropective analysis of evolution of the design.
 Some blockages were non-technical including hunger or grumpyness between participants, others were due to lack of access to the right tools or understanding of processes, others were particular types of coding error.

 I propose that more granular understanding of different kinds of design blocks can help facilitators and ultimately learners in building agency in their response to them.

-*Additional tensions to integrate*

-There's a tension of not wanting to jump in to teach CT concepts, or to force reflection on progress.
-Understandable not to want to interupt flow.
-It is not needed in terms of testing or curriculum here.
-This is an adaption where I project into the experience of participants and pick up on reluctance to step away from the ongoing coding and creative or playful tasks at hand.
-I adapted to end of session reflection on most sessions.
-I also did not draw attention to extra resources outlining formal frameworks.
-Although step by step instructions which did outline them in situ were available.
-Here I worked to remove barriers to accessing CT as a framework   via resource creation which aligned to experience.
-But their agency is expressed through disinterest and reluctance in participation.
-This transform conceptions of the activity as I give up CT as a framework which guides the objective.
-Instead using GDPS as one more aligned with their interests and need to develop fluency in non-conceptual coding practices.

-Also, the drama frame was able to address of of the tensions which emerge - but these are mention only in summary here as they are explored in more depth in discussion in chater six.